-Uber went public and a bunch of rich people got richer
+Uber went public, and a bunch of rich people got richer

 “Even if the United States classifies platform drivers as employees,” says Sundararajan, “the company that will be able to absorb that more easily is Uber.
 From a competitive point of view, having contractors classified as employees might actually help.”

 Those who are bullish on the company compare it to Amazon, which was unprofitable for years as a public company.
-Uber CEO Dara Khosrowshahi agrees there are similarities between Uber and Amazon, but acknowledges Amazon was a much younger company it went public.
+Uber CEO Dara Khosrowshahi agrees there are similarities between Uber and Amazon but acknowledges Amazon was a much younger company when it went public.

 “We are much bigger, much more mature as a company as we go public, and if you do look at the growth rates, our audience is growing 33% on a year on year basis, transactions are growing 36%.
-To be able to grow transactions 36% on a $50 billion base is pretty incredible, and we hope to keep it going,” he told CNBC.
+To be able to grow transactions 36% on a $50-billion base is pretty incredible, and we hope to keep it going,” he told CNBC.

-Amazon lured customers to online shopping with subsidized prices on goods, had almost no competition, and now commands half of all U.S. ecommerce marketshare.
+Amazon lured customers to online shopping with subsidized prices on goods, had almost no competition, and now commands half of all U.S. e-commerce marketshare.
 But it also built out other businesses like AWS that support its current profitability.
 There are a lot of elements threatening Uber’s ride-hail business from ever becoming profitable, though the company says it is profitable in some markets.
 While its side businesses, Eats and Freight, hold promise, neither are poised to be Uber’s AWS.

 Meanwhile, others are not so keen on the Amazon comparison.
 “It worked for Amazon, but Amazon was at least cash-flow positive within a few years of opening its doors,” says the analyst Yastine.
 “As a general rule, if a company can’t show a real profit in four or five years of steady operations, I doubt it will ever show a profit.”